colour.continuous.MultiSignals#

 [ 9.
 347. 378.
 409.]]

-static multi_signals_unpack_data(data: ArrayLike | DataFrame | dict | MultiSignals | Sequence | Series | Signal | None = None, domain: ArrayLike | None = None, labels: Sequence | None = None, dtype: Type[DTypeFloat] | None = None, signal_type: Type[Signal] = Signal, **kwargs: Any) Dict[str, Signal][source]#
+static multi_signals_unpack_data(data: ArrayLike | DataFrame | dict | MultiSignals | Sequence | Series | Signal | ValuesView | None = None, domain: ArrayLike | KeysView | None = None, labels: Sequence | None = None, dtype: Type[DTypeFloat] | None = None, signal_type: Type[Signal] = Signal, **kwargs: Any) Dict[str, Signal][source]#

-Unpack given data for multi-continuous signals instantiation.
+Unpack specified data for multi-signals instantiation.

 Parameters: